OntoLogX: Ontology-Guided Knowledge Graph Extraction from Cybersecurity Logs with Large Language Models: Abstract

 \section{Abstract}

 System logs represent a valuable source of \gls{cti}, capturing attacker behaviors, exploited vulnerabilities, and traces of malicious activity.
-Yet their utility is often limited by lack of structure, semantic inconsistency, and fragmentation across devices and sessions.
-Extracting actionable \gls{cti} from logs therefore requires approaches that can reconcile noisy, heterogeneous data into coherent and interoperable representations.
-We introduce OntoLogX, an autonomous \gls{ai} agent that leverages \glspl{llm} to transform raw logs into ontology-grounded \glspl{kg}.
+Yet their utility is often limited by a lack of structure, semantic inconsistency, and fragmentation across devices and sessions.
+Extracting actionable \gls{cti} from logs, therefore, requires approaches that can reconcile noisy, heterogeneous data into coherent and interoperable representations.
+We introduce \textit{OntoLogX}, an autonomous \glsunset{ai}\gls{ai} agent that leverages \glspl{llm} to transform raw logs into ontology-grounded \glspl{kg}.
 OntoLogX integrates a lightweight log ontology with \gls{rag} and iterative correction steps, ensuring that generated \glspl{kg} are syntactically and semantically valid.
-Beyond event-level analysis, the system aggregates \glspl{kg} into sessions and employs a \gls{llm} to predict MITRE ATT\&CK tactics, linking low-level log evidence to higher-level adversarial objectives.
-We evaluate OntoLogX on both logs from a public benchmark and a real-world honeypot dataset, demonstrating robust \gls{kg} generation across multiple \glspl{kg} backends and accurate mapping of adversarial activity to ATT\&CK tactics.
-Results highlight the benefits of retrieval and correction for precision and recall, the effectiveness of code-oriented models in structured log analysis, and the value of ontology-grounded representations for actionable \gls{cti} extraction.
+Beyond event-level analysis, the system aggregates \glspl{kg} into sessions and employs a \gls{llm} to predict \mitreattack\ tactics, linking low-level log evidence to higher-level adversarial objectives.
+We evaluate OntoLogX on both public and real-world honeypot datasets, demonstrating robust \gls{kg} generation across multiple \glspl{llm} backends and accurate mapping of adversarial activity to \mitreattack\ tactics.
+Results highlight the effectiveness of the methodology in constructing ontology-compliant \glspl{kg}, along with their value in extracting actionable \gls{cti}.